-2.who has borne witness to the word of God and to the testimony of Jesus Christ, as much as he saw.
+2.who testified of the word of God and of the witness of Jesus Christ, as much as he saw.

 3. Blessed is the one who is reading and those who hear the words of this prophecy and who keep the things written in it, for the time is near.

 ¶4.
 John.
-To the seven Assemblies that are in Asia: Grace to you and peace from Him who is, and who was, and who is to come, and from the seven spirits that are before His throne,
+To the seven Assemblies that are in Asia: Grace to you and peace from the One who is, and who was, and who is to come, and from the seven spirits that are before His throne,

 5.and from Jesus Christ, the faithful witness, the firstborn from the dead, and ruler over the kings of the earth.
-To him who loves us, and has washed us from our sins in his blood,
+To him who loves us, and washed us from our sins in his blood,

-6.and has made of us a kingdom, priests to his God and Father — to him be the glory and the dominion forever and ever.
+6.and has made of us a kingdom, priests to his God and Father.
+To Him be glory and dominion forever and ever.
 Amen!

-7. Behold, he is coming with the clouds, and every eye shall see him; they also who pierced him, and all the tribes of the earth, shall mourn because of him.
+7. Behold, he is coming with the clouds, and every eye will see him, even those who pierced him, and all the tribes of the earth will mourn because of him.
 Yes, Amen!

 ¶9.
-I, John, your brother and partner in the tribulation, and kingdom, and perseverance in Christ Jesus, was on the island called Patmos for the word of God and for the testimony of Jesus Christ.
+I, John, your brother and partner in the tribulation, and kingdom, and perseverance in Christ Jesus, was on the island called Patmos because of the word of God and because of the witness of Jesus Christ.

 12. And I turned to see the voice that was speaking to me.
 And when I had turned, I saw seven golden lampstands,

-13.and in the midst of the seven lampstands — one like a son of man, wearing a robe extending to his feet and girded about the chest with a golden sash.
+13.and in the midst of the seven lampstands was one like a son of man, wearing a robe extending to his feet, and girded about the chest with a golden sash.